What tax relief is available on contributions to the HL SIPP?

 If you pay tax at 40% you can claim back up to a further 20%, reducing the effective cost of a £10,000 contribution to as little as £6,000.
 45% rate taxpayers can claim back up to 25%, reducing the effective cost to as little as £5,500.
 You must pay sufficient tax at the higher rates to claim the full tax relief.

 The extra tax relief can be reclaimed via a tax return or by contacting your local tax office.
 It is not automatically added to your SIPP, but is accounted for by a reduction in the amount of tax you pay.
 If you wish, you can use the extra tax relief to make a contribution to your SIPP, however, this will be classified as a new pension contribution so please ensure you remain within your contribution limits.

 Even if you have no earnings you can still benefit from tax relief.
 You can pay up to £3,600 in total to pensions each tax year.
 You’d only need to pay in £2,880 and the government will automatically pay up to £720.

 Since April 2010, everyone treated as having income of more than £100,000 has seen a reduction in their tax-free personal allowance.
 Making a pension contribution can have the effect of reinstating this, resulting in tax relief of up to 60% for a few people.
 See SIPP tax benefits for more details.

 Whilst these are the current rules, all tax rules may change in the future.

-Before applying, please understand the risks and features of the Vantage SIPP.
+Before applying, please understand the risks and features of the HL SIPP.